tud-hri/nudging-humans-in-traffic/README.md

-# cognitive-av
+# Cognitive-AV

+Arkady Zgonnikov & Niek Beckers

-Making automated vehicles more compatible with humans by endowing them with human-based cogntive decision-making algorithms
+Making automated vehicles more compatible with humans by endowing AVs with human-based cogntive decision-making algorithms